- Carrion plant

 Mechanism of Action

 Hoodia extracts are thought to have an appetite suppressant effect, but it is not clear what causes such an effect.
 In an experiment done in rats, intracerebroventricular administration of P57 resulted in an increase in ATP level in hypothalamic neurons.
-It is hypothesized that neurons in the basal hypothalamus may be sensitive to changes in ATP levels and thereby, regulate food intake (1).
+It is hypothesized that neurons in the basal hypothalamus may be sensitive to changes in ATP levels and regulate food intake (1).
 P57 also inhibited CYP 3A4 activity (5) (6).